Partnerships in the School of Creative and Cultural Industries

 The Pervasive Media Studio

 The Pervasive Media Studio is a collaboration between Watershed, UWE Bristol and University of Bristol.
-Home to UWE Bristol's Digital Cultures Research Centre the Pervasive Media Studio hosts events and opportunities for emerging creatives.
+Home to UWE Bristol's Digital Cultures Research Centre (DCRC) the Pervasive Media Studio hosts events and opportunities for emerging creatives.

 Tobacco Factory Theatres